yestyle/whispersystems.org/_posts/2014-05-05-private-groups.md

 3. **No In-Session Forward Secrecy**.
 This is a primary feature of two party OTR, so it's surprising not to find it here.
 4. **Consistency Surprise**.
 The transcript consistency mechanism in mpOTR offers a strange user experience, even in synchronous environments.
 Only at the very end of a session, at the moment the user is leaving the chat, are they notified whether the conversation was "consistent" or not.
-It's not clear what a user would do with the knowledge that after a potentially hours long conversation, something someone said somewhere during that conversation was seen inconsistently.
+It's not clear what a user would do with the knowledge that, after a potentially hours-long conversation, something someone said somewhere during that conversation was seen inconsistently.
 5. **Complexity**.
 From an implementation perspective, the protocol has a lot of moving parts and potential race conditions that could be difficult to get correct in all cases.

 ## The TextSecure Group Protocol

-We wanted a zero-round-trip asynchronous oriented protocol with low complexity.
-The nice thing about the existing two party TextSecure protocol is that, when treated as a platform, it provides a simple fire-and-forget messaging framework.
+We wanted a zero-round-trip asynchronous-oriented protocol with low complexity.
+The nice thing about the existing two-party TextSecure protocol is that, when treated as a platform, it provides a simple fire-and-forget messaging framework.
 Since setting up sessions is fully asynchronous, it's easy to send a message to any destination at any time, whether you have an existing session or not.